dpiloni/AIF-Strategy-Combining-PSP-with-counter-cyclical-securities/README.md

 * The strategy is able to achieve a higher perfrormance than the PSP and the market, both in terms of risk-adjusted one (Sharpe ratio) and extra-performance, **with an annualized alpha of 21.3%**
 * Benefits come also in form of *left tail risk reduction*: lower maximum drawdown, VaR and CVaR than the PSP and the market
-* By visualizing historical returns' *pdf*, it's possible to appreciate the combination of high variance, positive skewness and excess of kurtosis:
+* By visualizing historical returns *pdf*, it's possible to appreciate the combination of high variance, positive skewness and excess of kurtosis:

 ![hist rets](https://user-images.githubusercontent.com/78954578/130289740-20385f9f-b29d-485a-bb05-bd8fd1905e71.png)